Konak Pier

 The Konak Pier is a pier in the Turkish city of İzmir.
-It was designed in 1890 by the famous French architect and construction engineer Gustave Eiffel, to function as a customs building.
+It was built in 1875-1890 by the famous French architect and construction engineer Gustave Eiffel, to function as a customs building.
 It was built close to historical Konak Square and adds significant value to the area even now.
 The building was constructed with stone masonry and covered with rough plaster.
 For the roof design wood trusses were added.
 Even though it was meant to be a customs building, its function changed several times.
 In 1960 it started to function as a fish market.
-With the restructuring efforts in 2003–2004, Konak Pier gain its current look and function as upmarket shopping center.
+With the restructuring efforts in 2003–2004, Konak Pier gained its current look and function as an upmarket shopping center.

 Context

 The building's location can be considered in an urban context due to its developing industrial surroundings.
 It is located close to two of the city marks like İzmir's famous Clock Tower and Konak Square.

 When it was functioning as a customs building, the building was close to the dock where every export product from European countries were loaded.

 Today Konak Pier has become a city mark that İzmir is associated with.
 The building is a remarkable example of contrast with its modern steel constructed additions and its both historical and modern surroundings.

 The façade that faces the first kordon is the most decorated one.
 The building contains several entries.
 One from the additional part which is on the South façade.
 The other entry is located on the east façade of the building which faces the pedestrian bridge.